 - Build and import an Extension

-This includes TTE, ATE, native trial, or a hosted trial.
+This includes both the hosted evaluation server, as well as the downloadable trial.
 You can use either Gradle or Ant to build your ThingWorx Extension Project.

 Before you start, ensure you have the following software installed.

 You are provided a complete example that can be utilized as a reference for completion as you go through the guide or for insight into how the following steps can be completed.

 NOTE: If you use Gradle as the build tool, in your Eclipse application, download the Gradle STS IDE plugin from Help->Eclipse Marketplace, then restart your workspace.